mabdinur/starterprojectspring/README.md

 #### Setup FoodSupplier spring project:

-Step 1: Add OpenTelemetry Dependencies
+1. Add OpenTelemetry Dependencies
-Step 2: Add OpenTelemetry Configuration
+2. Add OpenTelemetry Configuration
-Step 3: Add SpringBoot main class
+3. Add SpringBoot main class
-Step 4: Create a RestController for FoodSupplier
+4. Create a RestController for FoodSupplier
-Step 5: Start a span to wrap the FoodSupplierController
+5. Start a span to wrap the FoodSupplierController

 **Note: The default port for the Apache Tomcat is 8080.
 On localhost both FoodFinder and FoodSupplier services will attempt to run on this port raising an error.
 To avoid this add `server.port=8081` to the application.properties in the Springboot resource directory.
 Ensure the port used corresponds to port referenced by FoodFinderController.FS_URL. **